 Primarily the pathogenesis originates in the gastrointestinal tract (anna vaha srota) then branches out through the madhyama rogamarga, the middle channels of pathogenic process of disease, with special inclination for shleshma sthana especially muscle tissues (mamsa dhatu) and their corresponding channels.
 Intolerability of even light touch in muscles (sparshasahyata) is a unique feature of the disease.
 The disease has a chronic course and malaise, anorexia, heaviness of the body, nausea, intermittent fever are responsible for gradually disabling patients.

-Fibromyalgia has proven to be a difficult condition to manage due to its complexity.
+Fibromyalgia has been proven to be a difficult condition to manage due to its complexity.

-But at CHARAKA, we are providing an effective treatment for Fibromyalgia.
+But at CHARAKA, we are providing an effective treatment methodology for treating Fibromyalgia.

 At CHARAKA, the treatment of fibromyalgia, which is primarily a vātavyadi disease, focuses on both Vāta samshamana (re-balance) and samshodhana (purification) which become deranged due to accumulation of ama (toxins).
 Our treatment for Fibromyalgia includes a combination of Panchakarma therapies, researched internal medicines, strict Diet & Lifestyle modifications and stress management.